bafnetwork/baf-wallet-v3/docs/docs/Deployment.md

 * `npm run dev` to run the API and frontend
 * `npx nx serve bot` to run bot locally

 ## Build

 To build the bot, frontend, API, and docs site in one go, run `npm run build-all`.
 The results will be placed in `dist/apps/bot`, `dist/apps/frontend`, and `dist/apps/api` respectively.

+### Note about environment variables

+When building the frontend, webpack injects the `DISCORD_CLIENT_ID`, `TORUS_VERIFIER_NAME`, and `TORUS_NETWORK` environment variables into the app as hard-coded strings that are not meant to be hidden.
+However you decide to build the frontend, make sure you have these three environment variables set when you build.
+All other envirnment variables will not be injected into the build and are thus safe to have set when you build the frontend.

+The other components don't require any environment variables set to build properly, and none of them get injected like in the frontend.

 ## Deploy